 The main print of my Delta collection had to feature the leopard, even though we searched high and low to see them and only caught the briefest of glimpses.
-I like the fact that they often keep themselves hidden in plain sight and wanted to capture their mastery of disguise in my Through the Acacia Trees print.
+I like the fact that they often keep themselves hidden in plain sight and wanted to capture their mastery of disguise in my Leopards in the Acacia print.

 A trip along the waterways in a mocoro (a dug out canoe) was initially extremely daunting, with the thought of hippos and crocodiles sharing the same watery playground, but eventually you start to relax and trust what you are told, that they will stay in the deeper channels.
 Drifting at low level so close to the water brings you into contact with yet another world, this time of miniature frogs, dragon fly, tiny birds and the iconic water lilies - another pattern in the collection.

 I hope one day we will return to the Delta, perhaps in a different season, but if we don't, lying in bed at night listening to hippos munching outside our door or watching the palm trees turn black against the pink sky are memories that will stay with me forever.
-I'm sure the Delta collection will expand over time however, as I have hundreds of photographs and sketches to work with - watch this space!
+I'm sure the Delta collection will expand over time however, as I have hundreds of photographs and sketches to work with!